Gluten/gliadin allergen assay (PCR)

 - Research and quality control : detecting cross-contamination during food processing and packaging.

-Matrices affected by the analysis
+Matrices involved in the analysis

 Importance of traceability and regulatory compliance